-Proposed measures are summarized in Table 2.2-2.
+Proposed measures are summarized in Table 2-3.
 The measures associated with ESA-listed species include:

-- SCE will consult with the applicable federal, state, and local agencies to obtain necessary permits and will comply with these permits during all decommissioning activities (Measure 1). - Work area footprints will be confined as much as reasonably practicable.
+- SCE will consult with the applicable Federal, State, and local agencies to obtain necessary permits and will comply with these permits during all decommissioning activities (Measure 1). - Work area footprints will be confined as much as reasonably practicable.
 All parking, storage areas, laydown sites, equipment storage, and any other surface-disturbing activities will be confined, to the greatest extent possible, to previously disturbed areas.
-Additionally, the Borel Project footprint/area will be clearly defined and marked to avoid working in areas outside of the approved boundary.
-Fences and flagging will be installed by the contractor in a manner that does not impact habitats to be avoided and such that it is clearly visible to personnel on foot and operating heavy equipment (Measure 2). - Work areas will be kept clear of garbage, including micro trash (small pieces of trash or smaller, broken-down pieces of trash).
+Additionally, the Borel Project footprint/area will be clearly defined and marked to avoid working in areas outside of the approved area.
+Fences and flagging will be installed by the contractor in a manner that does not impact habitats to be avoided and such that it is clearly visible to personnel on foot and operating heavy equipment, On NFS lands, the Forest Service will approve the final proposed work area prior to commencement of work (Measure 2). - Work areas will be kept clear of garbage, including micro trash (small pieces of trash or smaller, broken-down pieces of trash).
 Trash and food will be stored in closed containers and removed daily to reduce attractiveness to opportunistic predators such as coyotes, domestic and feral dogs and cats, opossums, skunks, and raccoons.
 Littering of trash and food waste will be prohibited.
 Upon completion of a Borel Project activity, the work site will be inspected to ensure it is free of garbage and micro trash.
 If garbage or micro trash is detected at the site, it will be removed (Measure 3).